 For Fall Season Tackle

-To inform SAMFA that a player is dropping out and to seek a refund, please contact the Treasurer and the Divisional Registrar.
+To inform SAMFA that a player is withdrawing their registration, please contact the Treasurer and the SAMFA Registrar.
 The Refund Request Form must be completed in full and returned via e-mail to our Registrar.

-It is the responsibility of the parent(s) to “immediately” notify both the SAMFA Registrar and Treasurer of the fact that a player is dropping out (for whatever reason).
-Parents must immediately make arrangements to return SAMFA equipment and pick-up the equipment deposit and refund cheques.
+It is the responsibility of the parent(s) to “immediately” notify both the SAMFA Registrar and Treasurer of the fact that a player is withdrawing their registration (for whatever reason).
+Parents must immediately make arrangements to return SAMFA equipment before a refund can be issued and any deposit cheques can be returned.

 We request that all members use the attached process for addressing concerns/complaints regarding any aspect of football that affects SAMFA players and members.

 If your complaint is in regard to football matters that are outside the control of SAMFA, such as league issues controlled by the Capital District Minor Football Association (CDMFA) or officiating which is dealt with through the Edmonton Football Officials Association EFOA), we ask that you bring your concern to the attention of the SAMFA President.
-The President will assist the member to get in touch with the appropriate Association contact (e.g. for the CDMFA, EFOA or other).
-SAMFA is committed to supporting the parent with their complaint through to resolution.
+The President will assist the member in contacting the appropriate Association contact (e.g. for the CDMFA, EFOA or other).
+SAMFA is committed to supporting parents with their complaint through to resolution.

 In this manner, our Association will become more knowledgeable about our members' concerns and will be able to assist in resolving issues.
 We thank you for your cooperation.